 Your SEO content strategy will include a plan for creating high-quality, engaging content on a weekly/monthly basis, a strategy for building up authoritative backlinks, and the market knowledge to optimize your content with relevant keywords.

 It’s common for users to open multiple search results if they’re looking for product information.
-If they see that your content is very similar to another page’s content, then you risk losing all trust in your brand from that specific user.
+If they see that your content is very similar to another page’s content, then you risk losing all trust in your brand from that person.

-It doesn’t matter if that other page is the one that plagiarized you; how is the user to know?
+It doesn’t matter if that other page is the one that plagiarized you; how is anyone to know?
 It’s just as important to make sure your own content isn’t being plagiarized.

-The web is full of malicious web scrapers which steal whole articles and publish them to a spam site to try and build up strong backlinks from authoritative sources.
+• Web scrapers steal whole articles and publish them to a spam site to try and build up strong backlinks from authoritative sources.
 Have you ever come across one of those pages in search results?
 No?
 That’s because Google simply ignores plagiarized content.

-If a writer copy-pastes chunks of another writer’s article on your behalf, your page will simply not rank for the target keyword.
+• If a writer copy-pastes chunks of another writer’s article on your behalf, your age will simpy not rank for the target keyword.
 You’ll have wasted your precious marketing budget while the plagiarist goes on to rip off another client.

 And that’s only where your troubles begin.
 If Google detects plagiarized content on your page, it could start to affect SEO rankings across your entire domain.
 This will directly affect your company’s sales numbers.